 - Keep tension on the hair while rolling to avoid loose curls and ensure the roller sits on its base for optimal lift.

-Repeat Sectioning and Rolling
+Roll the Hair (Initial Section) Repeat Sectioning and Rolling

 - Continue creating sections and rolling the hair, maintaining consistent section size and direction.